Foynes: Rail

 Foynes railway station opened on 29 April 1858, as the terminus of a line from Limerick which was subsequently extended west from Ballingrane to Tralee.
 The station closed to passengers on 4 February 1963, but remained open for freight traffic until 30 October 2000.
 The Limerick–Foynes railway line was "mothballed" at the end of 2001 (the line from Ballingrane to Tralee having been lifted in the late 1980s).
 The annual Irish Rail weed-spraying train last traversed the line on 7 May 2002.

-The Shannon Foynes Port Company reportedly maintained contact with Irish Rail to discuss reopening the line for bulk cargo projects and, in April 2011, the company's chairperson said that they were confident that the rail link could be reopened.
+The Shannon Foynes Port Company reportedly maintained contact with Irish Rail to discuss reopening the line for bulk cargo projects and, in April 2011, the company's chairman said that they were confident that the rail link could be reopened.
 In June 2015, €800,000 of EU funding was secured for a study to develop the business case to reopen the line.
 In early 2023, it was announced that a contractor had been appointed and works on reopening the line were due to commence in February 2023.